gurnec/btcrecover/extract-mkey/README.md

 ### Limitations ###

 *extract-mkey.py* only works with Bitcoin Core (a.k.a.
 Bitcoin-QT) wallet files.
+For Armory and MultiBit wallets, please refer to the [extract-privkey scripts](../extract-privkey/README.md).